upf-iula-trl/iula-spinet/README.md

 2. Compile and everything should be ok

+# Compatibility
+This customization is based on version soaplab2-2.3.2-beta1

 # Contributing
 Fork, commit changes and send a pull request.
 Since there are no tests or specs, merges will not be done easily.